Q. How much is admission to The Seton?

 A. NO!
-In the past 4 years of the tournament the 3 divisions have only had the top 4 seeds advance to the Final Four twice in twelve chances.
+In the past 5 years of the tournament the 3 divisions have only had the top 4 seeds advance to the Final Four twice in twelve chances.
 Both Girls Division 1 and Division 2 have had a team seeded 20th or lower advance to the Final Four since 2015.
 In 2021 Girls Division 2 had a #13 seed win over a #7 seed (#2 seed lost to #15 seed also).

 Q. Do you use past history or last year's results to issue invites or to seed teams?

 A. No!
 Because most players who play in The Seton graduate, one year has no bearing on the next, so we do not invite or seed teams based upon past Seton results or on 7th grade league results.